Thinking beyond borders

 The benefit of the specific tax provisions for impatriate workers is granted for the duration of his impatriation It applies until the end of the 5th tax year following the impatriate’s starting date in Luxembourg.

-At the beginning of each year (i.e. by 31 January at the latest), the employer is required to provide the Tax Authorities with a nominative list of employees benefiting of the regime.
+At the beginning of each year (i.e. by 31 January at the latest), the employer is required to provide the Tax Authorities with a nominative list of employees benefiting from the regime.
+The employer will maintain sufficient evidence to support the eligibility in case of an audit.
+In case of doubt, an application can be filed with the tax authorities to obtain certainty about the eligibility

 Moreover, the circular stipulates that in case the foreign employer has no wage tax withholding obligations in Luxembourg, and did not elect to levy wage tax in Luxembourg on a voluntary basis, then the concerned impatriate workers will have to file an individual income tax return in order to benefit from this regime.

-Carried interest received by individuals, employees of managers of alternative investment funds qualify as other income.
+Carried interest received by individuals, employees or managers of alternative investment funds qualifies as other income.

-Payment of carried interest not represented by units, shares or other securities are taxed as extraordinary income at a quarter of the global tax rate (around 11% in 2015) plus 1.4% dependence insurance and 0.5% of temporary tax for the budget balance.
+Payment of carried interest not represented by units, shares or other securities are taxed as extraordinary income at a quarter of the global tax rate (around 11.5% in 2018) plus 1.4% dependence insurance.

-Net taxable income is taxed at graduated rates ranging from 0 percent to 42.80 percent, with a top rate of 43.60 percent for the part of the taxable income exceeding EUR150,000 (EUR300,000 for spouses/partners filing jointly), including a 7 to 9 percent unemployment contribution.
+Net taxable income is taxed at graduated rates ranging from 0 percent to 45.784 percent, with a top rate of 45.784 percent for the part of the taxable income exceeding EUR 200,004 (EUR 400,008 for spouses/partners filing jointly), including a 7 to 9 percent unemployment contribution.

-Excluding specific earned income, Luxembourg source income may be subject to a 15% minimum income tax (increased by the surcharge for unemployment fund) at the level of to non-resident individuals.
+Excluding specific earned income, Luxembourg source income may be subject to a 15% minimum income tax (increased by the surcharge for unemployment fund) at the level of non-resident individuals.
 However they may opt for the application of standard progressive tax rates instead of the 15% taxation.
-Progressive rates are applied by adding EUR11,265 to the actual income.
+Progressive rates are applied by adding EUR 11,265 to the actual income.

 In Luxembourg, registration with the Social Security Authorities is compulsory for all employees.
 An exemption from paying Luxembourg social security contributions may be granted under a multilateral social security agreement, or a bilateral one concluded between Luxembourg and the individual’s home country.
 Generally, the benefits might cover:

-The employee’s part of social security contributions ranges between 12.2 percent and 12.45 percent.
-The employer’s part of social security contributions ranges between 12.48 percent and 15.30 percent.
-Both are capped.
+The employee’s part of social security contributions ranges between 12.20 percent and 12.45 percent.
+The employer’s part of social security contributions ranges between 12.27 percent and 15.018percent.
+All employer’s contributions and most of the employee’s contributions are capped.

 Employee’s part (capped):